Terrykoek/Racing-Car-Game/README.md

 </td></tr></table>

-Once the user lost the game, a 'Play Again' button immediately will pop up to allow the user to restart the game.
+Once the user lost the game, a 'Play Again' button immediately will pop up to allow the user to click and restart the game.
+A random joke will appear after the user has lost the game to entice the user to restart the game for more random jokes.

 <table><tr><td>
  <img src="https://github.com/Terrykoek/racing-car-game/blob/main/wireframe2.PNG" width="600px"/>
 </td></tr></table>

-A random joke will appear after the user has lost to entice the user to restart the game for more random jokes.

 ## Future improvements